 - High contrast white backlit keypad.
 All keys are backlit (except A/B & TDR)

-That’s a lot of stuff, add in that you can unlock the radio to get additional channels (see downloads section for program)* and that it feels like a Kenwood (very sturdy feeling) transmits clearly and loudly and you can buy an adaptor to run a longer antenna makes it (IMHO) a very good buy.
+That’s a lot of stuff, add in that you can unlock the radio to get additional channels* and that it feels like a Kenwood (very sturdy feeling) transmits clearly and loudly and you can buy an adaptor to run a longer antenna makes it (IMHO) a very good buy.

 *about that unlocking;

-1. It’s illegal, and I am not suggesting you break the law
+1. It’s most likely illegal, and I am not suggesting you break the law

-2. With the advent of trunking and other digital radio advances just because you can transmit and receive on the local law enforcement channels does not mean you can communicate with them.
+2. With the advent of trunking and other digital radio advances just because you can transmit and receive on the local law enforcement channels on the Wuxun KG-UV3D or other radio does not mean you can communicate with them.